Resources for Renters

 What does TAA do for renters?

 - TAA has developed a new Lease Contract Overview video that highlights important information in the lease for residents.
-This resource is available in both English and Spanish.
+Click here to view this resource.

 - The TAA Education Foundation offers Renting 101, a free online program to better educate first-time renters about their rights and responsibilities.